US withdraws from UN Human Rights Council as Haley decries 'cesspool of political bias'

 Haley last year slammed the body for its “relentless, pathological campaign” against Israel.
 Trump’s National Security Adviser John Bolton opposed the creation of the body when he served as the U.S. ambassador to the U.N. under President George W. Bush.

+Stéphane Dujarric, spokesman for Secretary-General António Guterres, spoke for the greater U.N.: “The Secretary-General would have much preferred for the United States to remain in the Human Rights Council.
+The U.N.'s Human Rights architecture plays a very important role in the promotion and protection of human rights worldwide.”

 “The U.N.
 Human Rights Council is headed up by some of the worst human rights violators in the world.
-They are actually in the leadership of the Council year after year after year,” Republican Oklahoma Sen. James Lankford.
+They are actually in the leadership of the Council year after year after year,” Republican Oklahoma Sen. James Lankford said.
 “They are anti-Israel, over and over again.
 That is their constant drumbeat.
 So, I get it, we can try to be there, so we can try to be a participant in it.
 But when you are there, we vote no every time, and it just becomes a problem every time as well.
 So it doesn’t seem to make a difference whether we are there or not there.”

-A senior official adds the U.S. gave the United Nations’ Human Rights Council a year to reform, and says it has failed to do so.
+A senior official added that the U.S. gave the United Nations’ Human Rights Council a year to reform, and said it had failed to do so.

-The council, according to the official, protects human rights abusers, allows them to serve on the Council and shows bias in rendering decisions.
-The official claims countries like China, Egypt and Russia worked to undermine U.S. reform efforts, and that the Council has passed more resolutions this year condemning Israel than Iran, Syria and North Korea combined.
+The council, according to the official, protects human rights abusers and shows bias in rendering decisions.
+The official claimed countries like China, Egypt and Russia worked to undermine U.S. reform efforts, and that the council has passed more resolutions this year condemning Israel than Iran, Syria and North Korea combined.

 The official says the Trump administration believes staying in the council lends it credibility, and only will rejoin if it reforms.